tsimeonov/Computer-Science/js-guide/Ch6-Processing and Triggering Events.md

 |   blur    |                        Triggered when an element loses focus                         | FocusEvent  |
 |  focusin  |  Triggere when an element is focused.
 Unlike the `focus` event, this event bubbles   | FocusEvent  |
 | focuesout | Triggere when an element is loses focus.
 Unlike the `blur` event, this event bubbles | FocusEvent  |

+## 6.3.5 General Events of the User Interface